duttarajat/Course-Work/README.md

-# This is a repositary of course work I did while learning Data Science!!
+# This is a repository of course work I did while learning Data Science!!